 Yes, quark can be frozen, although I do not recommend it since its texture might then change.

 If you would still like to freeze them, place the quark in a freezer-safe container, leaving some room for expansion.
 When you’re ready to use it, thaw in the refrigerator overnight.
-After thawing, give it a good stir before enjoying.
+After thawing, stir before enjoying.

-Frozen quark is best used in recipes like smoothies or baked goods rather than for direct consumption.
-So if you’re using it to make a quark bowl, skip the freezing and always use fresh quark!
+Note that frozen quark is best used in recipes like smoothies or baked goods rather than for direct consumption.

 FAQ